 In order to continue to bring an even stronger message of health and wellness to the 3,500 who attend each evening, June engaged the Black Nurses Association, the American Diabetes Association, the American Cancer Society, the Bay Area Air Quality Management District, Kaiser Permanente, the San Francisco chapter of The Links, Inc., and the California Telephone Access Program.
 At this year’s Citywide Revival the National Kidney Foundation was on hand providing immediate and free kidney screenings to all.

-A lot has happened in 10 years.
-The waiting list showed that 90,526 people were waiting for a transplant in 2005.
-Today it is over 123, 231, and every 10 minutes, another name is added to the list.
 There is still much work to be done, but the cause of organ and tissue donation has at last found acceptance among many in the faith community, and it is through the power of testimonies that it will continue to open hearts and minds to giving the greatest gift of all – the Gift of Life.